Reserves, Army of the Potomac

 Notes

-The Sumter Light Artillery was accepted in Confederate service for the war at Price's Warehouse, Americus, Sumter County, Georgia, on 6 July, 1861.
+The Sumter Flying Artillery was accepted in Confederate service for the war at Price's Warehouse, Americus, Sumter County, Georgia, on 6 July, 1861.

-Note: The Sumter Light Artillery (153/158) was stationed on the James River, east of the Reservoir or Water Works and Hollywood Cemetery, Oregon Hill, Richmond, Virginia, between 10 and 24 July, 1861.
+Note: The Sumter Flying Artillery (153/158) was stationed on the James River, east of the Reservoir/ Water Works and Hollywood Cemetery, Oregon Hill, Richmond, Henrico County, Virginia, between 10 and 24 July, 1861, and (159) was stationed at the James River, east of the Reservoir/ Water Works and Hollywood Cemetery, Oregon Hill, Richmond, Henrico County, Virginia, between 15 and 23 July, 1861.

-Camp Pickens, Manassas Junction, Prince William County, Virginia, 9 August, 1861: The Sumter Flying Artillery was stationed at Camp Pickens, Manassas Junction, Prince William County, Virginia, on 9 August, 1861, and assigned six field pieces captured at the first battle of Manassas which belonged to the 3rd United States Artillery, Light Company E, and the 2nd Rhode Island Light Artillery on (?)
-August, 1861.
+Camp Pickens, Manassas Junction, Prince William County, Virginia, 9 August, 1861: The Sumter Flying Artillery was stationed at Camp Pickens, Manassas Junction, Prince William County, Virginia, on 9 August, 1861, and was assigned six field pieces of the 3rd United States Artillery, Light Company E, and the 2nd Rhode Island Light Artillery captured at the first battle of Manassas on 21 July, 1861.

-The Sumter Light Artillery was assigned to the Reserve Artillery, Potomac, District, Department of Northern Virginia, under the command of Colonel W N Pendleton, Confederate States Army, on 14 January, 1862 (See the 1st Rockbridge Artillery).
+The Sumter Flying Artillery was assigned to the Reserve Artillery, Potomac, District, Department of Northern Virginia, under the command of Colonel W N Pendleton, Confederate States Army, on 22 October, 1861 (See the 1st Rockbridge Artillery).

 Orders of Battle